7 Strategies To Help You Wake Up Early For The Gym

 While this may be a matter of personal preference, I really don’t like the snooze button.

-I understand why it was created – to provide an all-too-easy option of getting another 10 minutes of unsatisfying sleep, but I don’t think it actually makes getting up any easier for most guys.
+I understand why it was created – to provide an all-too-easy option of getting another 10 minutes of unsatisfying sleep, but I don’t think it actually makes getting up any easier for most people.

 So, my advice is that you should never plan on using your snooze button as part of your morning routine.